 - Using a lighted instrument to look at the throat, and likely the ears and nasal passages

-- Gently feeling (palpating) the neck to check for swollen glands (lymph nodes)
+- Gently feeling the neck to check for swollen glands (lymph nodes)

 - Listening to your or your child's breathing with a stethoscope

-With this simple test, the doctor rubs a sterile swab over the back of the throat to get a sample of secretions.
-The sample will be checked in a lab for streptococcal bacteria, the cause of strep throat.
-Many clinics are equipped with a lab that can get a test result within a few minutes.
-However, a second, often more-reliable test is sometimes sent to a lab that returns results within 24 to 48 hours.
+In many cases, doctors use a simple test to detect streptococcal bacteria, the cause of strep throat.
+The doctor rubs a sterile swab over the back of the throat to get a sample of secretions and sends the sample to a lab for testing.
+Many clinics are equipped with a lab that can get a test result for a rapid antigen test within a few minutes.
+However, a second, often more reliable test, called a throat culture, is sometimes sent to a lab that returns results within 24 to 48 hours.

 Treating bacterial infections

-If your sore throat is caused by a bacterial infection, your doctor will prescribe antibiotics.
+If your or your child's sore throat is caused by a bacterial infection, your doctor or pediatrician will prescribe antibiotics.